d12frosted/elpa-mirror/gnu/vertico-readme.txt

   the current candidate always appears at the top.
 From my perspective, candidate rotation feels a bit less intuitive than the UI provided by Vertico or Selectrum.

+* Contributions

+Since this package is part of GNU ELPA, contributions require copyright assignment to the FSF.